aptible/terraform-provider-aptible/docs/resources/environment.md

 ## Argument Reference

 - `stack_id` (Required) - The id of the [stack](https://deploy-docs.aptible.com/docs/stacks) you would like the environment to be provisioned on.
-- `org_id` (Required) - The id of the [organization](https://deploy-docs.aptible.com/docs/organizations) you would like the environment to be provisioned on
+- `org_id` (Optional) - The id of the [organization](https://deploy-docs.aptible.com/docs/organizations) you would like the environment to be provisioned on.
+This is optional.
+If the `org_id` is not provided, the provider will attempt to determine it for you.
+If you are only a member of a single Aptible organization or the environment is on a dedicated stack, it will certainly be able to.
 - `handle` - The handle for the environment.

 ## Attribute Reference